 - 3 Aloe Vera Juice vs. Gel

-- 5 How to choose the best Aloe vera gel for your skin
+- 6 How to choose the best Aloe vera for your skin care

 Aloe vera has been used for centuries for its medicinal and skin care properties.
 Aloe vera creams, gels, ointments, capsules, and liquids contain the clear gel found in Aloe vera leaves.
-This article discusses the skincare benefits of Aloe vera gel.
+This article discusses the benefits of Aloe vera for skin care.

 History of Aloe Vera